mbelmadani/moea-automatic-termination/README.md

 Publications
 - Manuel Belmadani and Marcel Turcotte.
 (In press) MotifGP: Using multi-objective evolutionary computing for mining network expressions in DNA sequences.
 In IEEE International Conference on Computational Intelligence in Bioinformatics and Computational Biology (CIBCB 2016), Chiang Mai, Thailand, October, 5-7, 2016.
 Preprint available upon request.
 - Manuel Belmadani.
 MotifGP: DNA motif discovery using multiobjective evolution.
 Master of computer science, University of Ottawa, School of Electrical Engineering and Computer Science, 2016.
 Available from University of Ottawa Research under: http://www.ruor.uottawa.ca/handle/10393/34213

+# Support and contributions

+Feel free to contact Manuel Belmadani <mbelm006@uottawa.ca> for questions or comments.
+Pull requests are welcome!
+There's also the issues section (https://github.com/mbelmadani/moea-automatic-termination/issues) where you can file bugs or request enhancements.